-NOTIFICATION OF GCE RESULTS
+NOTIFICATION OF GCSE RESULTS

-- Pre-summer results will be given out by Tutors. - Summer GCE results will be available for collection from the Learning Resource Centre in Sixth Form on:
+- Pre-summer results will be given out by Tutors. - Summer GCSE results will be available for collection from the Learning Resource Centre in Sixth Form on:

-Thursday 18th August 2022 (AM)
+Thursday 24th August 2023 (AM)

 - If you wish any other person (including family members) to collect your results on your behalf, you must give your written authorisation to school before the end of summer term.
-Do not send authorisation via the Royal Mail during the school holidays the incoming post will not be opened before results day. - Candidates who do not collect their results on 18th August can receive notification through the normal post.
-Please leave a stamped addressed envelope marked "GCE Results" at the Exams office or School Reception before the end of summer term.
-It is also possible to email results to your school email address if you are unable to attend- please ensure you let Mrs Mundy know before the end of term. - No results will be given out by telephone without prior written permission from the candidate.
+Do not send authorisation via the Royal Mail during the school holidays the incoming post will not be opened before results day. - Candidates who do not collect their results on 24th August can receive notification through the normal post.
+Please leave a stamped addressed envelope marked "GCSE Results" at the Exams office or School Reception before the end of summer term.
+It is also possible to email results to your school email address if you are unable to attend- please ensure you let Mrs Mundy know before the end of term. - No results will be given out by telephone without prior written permission from the candidate. - Pass Grades at GCSE are from 9-1, following the new grading system below.